laro/Cilia/1 Basics/7 Literals.md

 - Up to `0x7fffffff` -> `Int32`
 - Up to `0x7fffffffffffffff` -> `Int64`/`Int`

-Otherwise you have to cast it like
+Otherwise you have to _explicitly_ cast it like
 `Int mostNegativeInt = Int(0x8000000000000000)`.